MarioniLab/simpleSingleCellResults/tenx.knit.md

 ```
 ##        Limited
 ## Sig     FALSE TRUE
-##   FALSE   930    0
+##   FALSE   927    0
-##   TRUE   1725 2634
+##   TRUE   1832 2530
 ```

 As mentioned above, `emptyDrops()` assumes that barcodes with low total UMI counts are empty droplets.
 Thus, the null hypothesis should be true for all of these barcodes.
-We can check whether the hypothesis test holds its size by examining the distribution of _p_-values for low-total barcodes.
+We can check whether the hypothesis test holds its size by examining the distribution of $p$-values for low-total barcodes.
 Ideally, the distribution should be close to uniform.